Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Yeah, because so many bits in my life were like, why did I go through this?
-This was horrible.
-And then five years later I'm like, oh, that's why I went through that.
-Because that led to this.
+So many bits of my life where I thought, why did I go through this?
+Then five years later—oh, that’s why.
+That led to this.

 00:33:51:10 - 00:33:51:21